It’s important to understand what’s real, what’s misinformation, and what’s plain hysteria.

 COVID-19 was first reported in the United States on January 21, 2020, about three weeks after the first cases were confirmed in China, and around the same time that the first cases came to light in Europe.
 The severity of U.S. cases, however, did not escalate until the end of February, when two deaths occurred in Washington State.
 Several pockets of the country were particularly affected, starting in the Seattle suburb of Kirkland, then central California, then New York City and New Rochelle, then Massachusetts.

-Since then, the virus has expanded beyond the isolated clusters, with cases in 50 states and Washington, D.C., plus the U.S. territories of U.S. Virgin Islands, Guam, and Puerto Rico, according to The New York Times.
-Current hot spots include New Orleans, Detroit, and Chicago, with Cleveland, St. Louis, and Kansas City seeing spikes.
-All 50 states as well as U.S. territories and the District of Columbia have declared a state of emergency.
+Since then, the virus has expanded beyond the isolated clusters, with cases in all 50 states and Washington, D.C., plus the U.S. territories of U.S. Virgin Islands, Guam, Puerto Rico, and the Northern Mariana Islands, according to The New York Times.
+Massachusetts and Illinois remain hot spots, while new cases are increasing in many other states, including Maryland, Indiana, Virginia, Colorado, and Tennessee.

 On March 16 the president issued his “15 Days to Slow the Spread,” which he extended on March 29 through April 30, advising Americans to avoid nonessential travel, bars and restaurants, gathering in groups of 10 or more, and staying away from work.
-Despite his original hope that the country would be “opened up and just raring to go by Easter,” we all will clearly be home on Easter.
+Since then, he has not extended the advisory, and is supporting states to reopen.
+The White House released on April 16 an 18-page “Opening Up America Again” document that outlines three distinct phases of reopening the economy.
+In a town hall at the Lincoln Memorial on May 3, Trump praised the work his administration has done in fighting the virus, and supported protestors against lockdowns, stating it’s safe for some states to get back to work.

 Two other emergency bills already have been passed.
 On March 18, Congress passed a coronavirus relief bill approving $8.3 billion in emergency aid to combat the COVID-19 outbreak.
 According to NPR, this will help to support vaccine development, assure affordable vaccines in the commercial market, and boost local and state health budgets.